CometVisu/CometVisu/doc/manual/en/config/index.rst

 Furthermore, various functionalities are implemented which result in navigation without user intervention:

--  The KNX group address can be jumped to an underside if the attribute ``ga=x/y/z`` is entered in the corresponding :ref:`Page Definition <page>`.
+-  A KNX group address can be used to jump to a subpage when the attribute ``ga=x/y/z`` is entered in the corresponding :ref:`Page Definition <page>`.
 -  The options ``screensave_time`` and ``screensave_page``.
 This will call a specified page after a defined time has elapsed.